 - Dry mouth and eyes

 - Increased heart rate

 - Short-term memory loss

-Kratom is an evergreen tree that grows natively in Southeast Asian forests.
+Kratom (Mitragyna speciosa) is an evergreen tree that grows natively in Southeast Asian forests.
 Traditionally, natives would chew its leaves to take advantage of the herb’s stimulant and pain-relieving effects, making it a great aid for long days of physical labor.